atulkhanduri2001/News-Paper-Reading-Program/README.md

 Steps need to be followed for working of programs:
 1. Create a account in News API.
 2. Go in headlines column.
-3. Select the news channel whose's news you want
+3. Select the news channel whose's news you want.
 4. Copy the link paste in 'url' section.
  5.Save the file.Run the program ,Enjoy.